TheXik/SetPacking-SatSolver/README.md

   - A target set packing size `T`.
   - A set of `n` subsets `S`, each defined on a separate line.
 - **Example Input** (`instances/small_input_sat.in`):
+    1. The first line specifies the target packing size, `T = 3`.
+    2. Subsequent lines represent the subsets:
+        - Set 1: 1 2
+        - Set 2: 3 4
+        - Set 3: 2 3
+        - Set 4: 5
+        - Set 5: 5 6

+    The goal is to find at least 3 subsets that are pairwise disjoint (no overlapping elements)
+    #### Output

+    The SAT solver outputs the solution as SATISFIABLE.
+    And as we can see the 1. set  2. and 4. are pairwise disjoint they share no same element.